planetlambert/turing/GUIDE.md

 - **Completeness**:
   - For every statement $S$, can we prove that $S$ is either true or false?
-  - To be complete, there must be an algorithm $Prove(S)$ that returns true or false, along with a proof.
+  - To be complete, there must be an algorithm $Prove(S)$ that returns true or false, along with a proof for all statements.
   - Gödel gave an example of an unprovable statement.
 - **Decidability**:
   - For every statement $S$, can we decide if $S$ is provable or not?
-  - To be decidable, there must be an algorithm $Decide(S)$ that returns true or false depending on if $Prove(S)$ has an answer.
+  - To be decidable, there must be an algorithm $Decide(S)$ that returns true or false depending on if $Prove(S)$ has an answer, for all statements.
   - Turing gave an example of an undecidable statement.

 ### The Proof